Before we dive into what to DIY online and what not to DIY in the digital space, let’s talk about outsourcing.

 This is why businesses hire an accountant to do their tax returns.

 As the digital marketing landscape evolves, it’s a challenge we see business face everyday.
-When to DIY, when to spend, when to save.
+What to DIY online, when to spend, when to save.
 And as a growing business in a regional area, we’re not any different.

 Let’s say, for example, that you are trailing a weekly blog for your business.
 You know that content marketing is where you should be.